-Last year chancellor Philip Hammond claimed that fully driverless cars could be on UK roads as soon as 2021.
+In 2017, then-Chancellor of the Exchequer Philip Hammond claimed that driverless cars could be on UK roads as soon as 2021.
 Speaking with the BBC, Hammond said: "Some would say that's a bold move, but we have to embrace these technologies if we want the UK to lead the next industrial revolution."

 However, with Jaguar Land Rover - the UK's largest car manufacturer - investing in the technology and even trialling cars on public roads, the UK seems perched in a good place to continue its driverless car journey.